iquevedom/Psychic-Game/README.md

 # Psychic-Game
-Guess what letter i'm thinkig  of
+Guess what letter i'm thinking  of